juhanikataja/rahti-slides-wip/markdown/01_intro.md

 * <!-- .element: class="fragment" data-fragment-index="2" -->*Route*: Provides access to a Service from outside
 * <!-- .element: class="fragment" data-fragment-index="3" -->*Build*: An object that builds images
 * <!-- .element: class="fragment" data-fragment-index="4" -->*ImageStream*: An object that describes a series of images
-* <!-- .element: class="fragment" data-fragment-index="5" -->*Deployment*: An object that keeps given number of pods alive and manages pod image updates
+* <!-- .element: class="fragment" data-fragment-index="5" -->*DeploymentConfig*: An object that keeps given number of pods alive and manages pod image updates
-    * Extension of *ReplicationController* in Kubernetes

 ---